aryn-ai/sycamore/README.md

 The quickstart will deploy the Aryn platform, consisting of four containers: Sycamore importer, Sycamore HTTP crawler, Aryn OpenSearch, and Aryn demo conversational search UI.
 Our images currently support XXXX hardware, and we tag each image with XXXXXX.

-The quickstart configuration of Aryn automactially runs an example workload that crawls XXXXX and loads it into the Aryn platform.
+The quickstart configuration of Aryn automatically runs an example workload that crawls www.sortbenchmark.org, downloads [this PDF](http://sortbenchmark.org/2004_Nsort_Minutesort.pdf), and loads it into the Aryn platform.
 This gives you a out-of-the-box example for conversational search.
 Please [see below](###add-your-own-data) for instructions on how to load your own data.

-<GET http://sortbenchmark.org/robots.txt> (referer: None) ['cached']
-arynquickstart-sycamore_crawler_http-1  | 2023-11-16 21:08:46 [scrapy.core.engine] DEBUG: Crawled (200) <GET http://sortbenchmark.org/2004_Nsort_Minutesort.pdf> (referer: None) ['cached']

 The quickstart requires: